BHM™ Technical Bulletin 24-10: Strategic Analysis

 • Independent Developers: Requiring a structured "Concept-to-Market" roadmap.

-• Bootstrapping Inventors: Operating within limited capital constraints.
+• Bootstrapping Inventors: Operating within high-constraint, resource-light environments.

 • Technical Researchers: Seeking a standardized system for IP landscape assessment and market validation.

-Conclusion: By implementing the BH 3-volume system, independent creators gain access to the same rigorous documentation and strategic planning typically reserved for institutional R&D departments.
+By implementing the BH 3-volume system, independent creators gain access to the same rigorous documentation and strategic planning typically reserved for institutional R&D departments.
+We are shifting the power from the institution to the innovator.

 Previous